 - Robert F. Kennedy Bridge

-- Bronx Truss & Queens Suspended Spans – 14 feet 6 inches
+- Bronx Truss & Queens Suspended Spans – 14 ft 6 in.

-- Cross Bay Veterans Memorial Bridge – 13 feet 6 inches
+- Cross Bay Veterans Memorial Bridge – 13 ft 6 in.

-- Marine Parkway – Gil Hodges Memorial Bridge – 13 feet
+- Marine Parkway – Gil Hodges Memorial Bridge – 13 ft

 For information regarding MTA vehicle dimension and hazardous material regulations, please click on the following links: